 Dean’s Doctoral Scholar Fellowships

-The Dean’s Doctoral Scholars (DDS) Program provides full tuition for four years plus a stipend to promising Ph.D. candidates — in particular, those who aspire to work at a Research 1 institution of higher education upon graduation.
+The Dean’s Doctoral Scholars (DDS) Program provides full tuition for four years plus a stipend to promising Ph.D. candidates — in particular, those who aspire to work at a Research 1 institution of higher education upon graduation and demonstrate a commitment to issues of social justice and educational equity.
 Dean’s Doctoral Scholars have the opportunity to conduct interdisciplinary research with leading experts in the field of education while earning a doctoral degree from UConn in curriculum and instruction, educational leadership, or educational psychology.

 UConn Jorgenson and Harriott Fellowships